MeMasterMind/grab-ip-javascript/README.md

 ---

-<p>this is just a code snippet to help people.
+<p>this is just a code snippet to help people and for educational purposes.
 I am not responsible in any way of it's illicit or unintended use.</p>